Cutting Carrying Costs and the Art of Reducing Waste

 No one likes avoidable costs.
 While you may not be able to cut your inventory holding costs down to zero, you can still save a packet with these handy tips.

-Keep up-to-date inventory levels — these days the only inventory method for small businesses is perpetual inventory.
+Keep up-to-date inventory levels — these days the only inventory method for scaling businesses is perpetual inventory.
 This system lets you know exactly how much of everything you have in stock.
 The more accurate your information, the less time needs to be spent preparing for “what-if” scenarios.
 Knowing this information takes all the guesswork out of supply orders.
 You can set up reorder points to automatically order more of an item when it gets low.

 Evaluate SKU intensity — track your sales data so you can see which product variations are sold as a ratio of how much of each is produced.
 It could be the case that some of your products sell like hot cakes, and some leave your workshop rather sluggishly.
 Once you identify slow-moving stock, you can focus less on that, and more on what is selling.
 The key is to measure your data effectively with smart software.

 Adopt a make to order model — One phrase that gets thrown around a lot is Economic Order Quantity.
 Your EOQ is the optimum stock your business should purchase to bring down annual holding costs as much as possible.
-However, some of the assumptions it makes are unsuitable for small businesses.
+However, some of the assumptions it makes are unsuitable for businesses.
 A better compromise is to adopt a just-in-time approach of making to order.

 Improve your logistics — are there obstacles in your production process?
 They could by physical or procedural.
 Maybe distance could halt your productivity.
 Are you buying materials that take weeks to come into your workshop?
 Do your staff have to spend valuable minutes locating and retrieving materials?
 Sometimes shaking up things in your workshop can pay off.